 After supplementation of creatine monohydrate (loading phase, followed by 19 weeks maintenance), creatine precursors are decreased by up to 50% (loading) or 30% (maintenance), which suggests a decrease in endogenous creatine synthesis during supplementation.
 This appears to occur through creatine’s own positive feedback and suppression of the l-arginine:glycine amidinotransferase enzyme, the rate-limiting step in creatine synthesis, as levels of intermediates before this stage are typically elevated by up to 75%.

 Creatine is stored in the body in the form of creatine and as creatine phosphate, otherwise known as phosphocreatine, which is the creatine molecule bound to a phosphate group.
-Creatine phosphate is thought to maintain the ATP/ADP ratio by acting as a phosphorus reservoir.
+Creatine phosphate is thought to maintain the ATP/ADP ratio by acting as a high-energy phosphate reservoir.
 The more ATP a muscle has relative to ADP, the higher its contractility is, and thus its potential strength output in vivo.
-Beyond skeletal muscle, this pro-energetic mechanism also affects nearly all body systems.
-During periods of rest and anabolism, creatine can gain a phosphate group through the creatine-kinase enzyme pathway up to a cellular concentration of 30uM to be later used for quick ATP resupply when needed.
+This pro-energetic mechanism also affects nearly all body systems, not just skeletal muscle.
+During periods of rest and anabolism, creatine can gain a phosphate group through the creatine-kinase enzyme pathway, up to a cellular concentration of 30uM to be later used for quick ATP resupply when needed.